plblum/jivs/README.md

   See an example here: [jivs-examples/src/DifferenceBetweenDates.ts](https://github.com/plblum/jivs/blob/main/packages/jivs-examples/src/DifferenceBetweenDates.ts).

 - Changing your own class (already setup with an Identifier) into something as simple as a string, number, or Date also requires a Converter.
 You will see how in the RelativeDate class example [jivs-examples/src/RelativeDate_class.ts](https://github.com/plblum/jivs/blob/main/packages/jivs-examples/src/RelativeDate_class.ts) and a TimeSpan class example [jivs-examples/src/TimeSpan_class.ts](https://github.com/plblum/jivs/blob/main/packages/jivs-examples/src/TimeSpan_class.ts).
-- Additional converters already supplied with these Lookup Keys: "Integer" (uses Math.round), "Uppercase", "Lowercase".
+- Additional converters already supplied with these Lookup Keys: "Integer" (uses Math.trunc), "Uppercase", "Lowercase".
 - Suppose that you have a class "FullName" with properties of FirstName and LastName.
 Create a converter to return a string that is both concatenated.
 - Suppose that you have a class "StreetAddress" with properties of Street, City, Region, PostalCode.
 Create a converter to return just the postal code.